podlebar/Silex-Test-Case/README.md

 Don't forget to add the url (silex-test-case.local) to your hosts file

 ## Config
-Edit YAML Config-Files in /config and rename ist to .yml
+Edit YAML Config-Files in /config and copy and rename ist to .yml

 ### Misc
     mkdir log

 ..and make sure it's writable

-    touch development.log
+    touch log/development.log

 Create the folder for uploads